Alvin Curran

 The Alvin Curran Filharmonia

 Brute Beat Brut Bruit (2002), for flute, clarinet, piano, violin, cello, percussion, speaking voice, live electronics.
-First performance Alter Ego and rapper Frankie Hi NRG, Festival delle Nazioni, Citta’ di Castello, Italy. (program notes) Listen to excerpt 1 excerpt 2 excerpt 3.
+Duration 40'-45'.
+First performance Alter Ego and rapper Frankie Hi NRG, Festival delle Nazioni, Citta’ di Castello, Italy.
+Score sample page Listen to excerpt 1 excerpt 2 excerpt 3.

 Goodbye to All That (2002), for 3 voices or instruments.
 For Ben Piekut.

-Toto Angelica (2001), for sampler and midi keyboard.
+Toto Angelica (2001), solo performance for sampler and midi keyboard.
 First performance Angelica festival Bologna May 2001.
-See discography; Listen to an excerpt
+See discography Listen to an excerpt

 The Last Dance (2001), for tape, big band, solo drum set.
 First performance with George Yoshida's big band for the June Watanabe Dance Co., San Francisco, April 28, 2001.